Endpoint Services, Java, Oracle Java 8 Licensing

 Munki Mac Endpoint Management

-University of Illinois IT Pros leveraging Technology Services Endpoint Service SCCM Current Branch and/or Munki Mac Endpoint Management systems.
+University of Illinois IT Pros leveraging MECM and/or Munki Mac Endpoint Management systems, hosted by Technology Services Endpoint Services team

-Late last year, Oracle announced an end to free, public updates of Java 8.
-The January 15 release of Java 8u201 was the last one under the free, general-purpose desktop- and server-use license, which has been the Oracle JDK license for several years.
+In late 2018, Oracle announced an end to free, public updates of Java 8.
+The January 15, 2019 release of Java 8u201 was the last one under the free, general-purpose desktop- and server-use license, which has been the Oracle JDK license for many years.

-The April 16 release, 8u211, is now available under a new license, and will be free only for individual/personal use; for use in instructional computing labs; or for development, testing, prototyping, and demonstration purposes.
-According to Oracle, administrative use at the University of Illinois is considered commercial, and would therefore require a license purchase.
-Exceptions would be instructional computing labs and for the scenario of "a professor/staff member using Java for academic purposes”, which would be considered personal use and therefore free under the new license.
+Beginning with the 8u211 release in April 2019, Oracle Java 8 became available under a new license, and is free only for individual/personal use; for use in instructional computing labs; or for development, testing, prototyping, and demonstration purposes.
+According to Oracle, administrative use at the University of Illinois is considered commercial, and therefore requires a license purchase.
+Exceptions are for instructional computing labs and for the scenario of "a professor/staff member using Java for academic purposes”, which is considered personal use and therefore free under the new license.

 Java 8 version 8u201 and prior may continue to be used indefinitely under the original license terms, although running unpatched Java should not be considered a viable option.

 The EPS team encourages stakeholders to evaluate their continued need for Java on managed endpoints.
-If commercial licenses are required by individuals or units wishing to use Java 8 under the new license beginning with the April 16 release, they may be purchased from the CDWG punch-out on iBuy.
+If commercial licenses are required by individuals or units wishing to use Java 8 under the new license, they may be purchased from the CDWG punch-out on iBuy.

 As with other EPS-provided software titles requiring license purchases, unit IT Pros are responsible for ensuring that their Java deployments adhere to Oracle’s new licensing terms and are therefore legal.

-The EPS team will package Java 8 updates for SCCM and Munki stakeholder use under the new license terms, providing a single package for both free and licensed versions.
-In addition, in keeping with previous releases, all SCCM and Munki-provided versions will have updates disabled.
+The EPS team packages Java 8 updates for MECM and Munki stakeholder use under the Oracle license terms, providing a single package for both free and licensed versions.
+In addition, in keeping with previous releases, all MECM and Munki-provided versions will have updates disabled.

-Munki stakeholders with continued need for Oracle Java 8 will replace oracle_java_8 with oracle_java_8_research_and_lab, or oracle_java_8_jdk with oracle_java_8_jdk_research_and_lab, in their unit manifest(s).
+Munki stakeholders with continued need for Oracle Java 8 should have replaced oracle_java_8 with oracle_java_8_research_and_lab, or oracle_java_8_jdk with oracle_java_8_jdk_research_and_lab, in their unit manifest(s).
 They will continue to receive updates per the established testing and release schedule.

 The same packages may be used for both free and licensed deployments.